CiroZhang/cse15l-lab-reports/Lab4/lab4.md

 <Ctrl + r> s \<enter>

-* here since I logged into my ieng already before, all I had to do was search for it in my past commands with control + r and find the command that start with s.
+* I search for it in my past commands with control + r and "s".
 * In this case the first one that pops up is: "ssh cs15lfa23pj@ucsd.edu"
 * so i pressed enter to run command and Log into ieng6